 Also check out the “Nurse Next Door" program, which is open to doctors as well as nurses, medical staff, and support staff.
 It offers grants of up to $6,000 and down payment assistance of up to a little over $10,000.

-Downsides of a physician mortgage loan
+Downsides of a physician loan

 If you read around the subject of physician home loans, you’ll find some dire warnings.
 Whether they should bother you will depend on your personal circumstances and the lender and program you choose.

-The following are some things to look out for:
+The following are some things to look out for.

 Potential for higher rates

 Many doctors benefit from these if they know they’ll be moving to a new job in a few years.
-And many other borrowers have saved through adjustable-rate mortgages’ (ARMs’) low rates over the last decade or so.
+And many other borrowers have saved through adjustable-rate mortgages’ (ARMs’) lower rates over the last decade or so.
 But you need to be clear they work for you.

-Deferring student loans could set you back
+Deferring student loan payments could set you back

 And that means you’ll be accumulating interest on those loans as well as paying interest on your mortgage.
 This could be expensive in the long run.